-Bill Maze completed his 18th season as the UC Davis women's tennis head coach, one that saw the Aggies continue their strong tradition of success by advancing to the quarterfinal round of the Big West Women's Tennis Championship.
+Bill Maze enters his 19th year as UC Davis' women's tennis head coach, following a season that saw the Aggies continue their strong tradition of success by advancing to the quarterfinal round of the Big West Women's Tennis Championship.

 Led by Maze, UC Davis defeated two nationally-ranked teams in 2013.
 Two weeks after upsetting their cross-Causeway rivals, No. 63 Sacramento State on its own courts, the Aggies defeated No. 64 San Jose State, one thr road, by an identical 4-3 score.